 Practice Teams: If there are an uneven number of teams competing in the county tournament, a "practice team" will be chosen and will compete against a lower seeded team in a lower bracket, so that the results of the practice team's round will not skew the results of teams which may still be viable for the elimination rounds.
-The practice team does not get credit for a win, but a team which loses to the practice team will be assigned a loss.
-If a practice team is necessary, the Tournament Administrator will afford all participating schools the opportunity to offer a practice team and will select the practice teams based on a random, rotating, and fair basis.
+The practice team does not get credit for a win or loss but the result will affect the other team's record.
+If a practice team is necessary, the Tournament Administrator(s) will afford all participating schools the opportunity to offer a practice team and will select the practice teams based on a random, rotating, and fair basis.

-In sum, the Steering Committee believes the power pairing system described above, which loosely mirrors the system used by CRF at states, is the fairest and most effective way to ensure that the best team will be chosen to represent Santa Clara County at states, while maximizing the education opportunities for the students involved.
-Any perceived errors by the Tournament Administrator in applying power pairing principles in making assignments should be immediately brought to the attention of the Tournament Administrator so that corrective action before the round can be made if necessary and appropriate.
+The Steering Committee believes the power pairing system described above, which loosely mirrors the system used by CRF at states, is the fairest and most effective way to ensure that the best team is chosen to represent Santa Clara County at states, while maximizing the education opportunities for all students involved.
+Any perceived errors by the Tournament

+Administrator(s) in applying power pairing principles in making assignments should be immediately brought to the attention of the Tournament Administrator(s) so that corrective action before the next round can be made if necessary and appropriate.